Grants - Southwestern Illinois College

 Illinois Veteran Grant (IVG)

-This award is not based on need and covers tuition and certain fees for courses taken at state funded institutions by a qualified Illinois veteran.
-If you are eligible to receive the IVG, you may not receive MAP.
+This award is not based on need.
+Basically, it covers tuition and certain fees for courses taken at state funded institutions by a qualified Illinois veteran.
+Consequently, if you are eligible to receive the IVG, you may not receive MAP.
 Contact the Veterans Services Office at your campus or ISAC’s website at isac.org applications, Satisfactory Academic Progress Standards and more detailed information.

 MIA/POW Scholarships